VS Code Configuration for AI Verde Data Store MCP Server¶

 a.
 Configure MCP Server for Anonymous Access¶

-Edit the ~/.config/Code/User/mcp.json
+Edit the ~/.config/Code/User/mcp.json file.

-This configuration allows access only to public data located at /iplant/home/shared
+This configuration allows access only to public data located at /iplant/home/shared.

 {